-On Monday afternoon Senator Mitch McConnell (R – AL) had to make the tough decision of aborting a bill that he himself had co-sponsored.
+On Monday Senator Mitch McConnell (R – AL) will have to make the tough decision to abort a bill that he himself had co-sponsored.
 The bill, S.1881, would have effectively ended Federal funding for Planned Parenthood.

-Main bill sponsor, Joni Ernst (R – IA) said that there were a few reasons that the bill was not allowed to see the light of day.
+Main bill sponsor, Joni Ernst (R – IA), said that there were a few reasons why the legislation be terminated.

-Ernst continued to state that the bill would not have been introduced into a good environment that it would need to thrive.
+Ernst also said that the bill would not have been introduced into the good environment that it would need to succeed.